Skip to main content

 A. Beam

 Let's start with the beam.
 It will contain 2 different profiles: I & O. Apart from being able to modify the main properties (width, depth & height), in the I-profile we should be able to modify the thickness of its web and flanges.
-For the latter, we could make it hollow like a pipe and also modify its thickness.
+For the O-shape, we could make it hollow like a pipe and also modify its thickness.

 Making different components for each type of beam (I-beam & O-beam) depends on the complexity of the component and its properties.
 If they differ too much, then it's preferable to have separate components.
 However, for simplification and specially when starting a new app, having all properties in the same component is sometimes preferable as we will do here.